Table of Contents

 Once you have the table defined you can add items to it.
 To do that:

-- Select the table you want to add items to from the table drop down list
+2. Select the table you want to add items to

 Modifying & Deleting Items